aws-samples/serverless-samples/apigw-eventbridge-schema-validation/README.md

 <p style="text-align:center; font-style: italic"> Figure 2: Architecture that uses Lambda to update API Gateway model when a new schema is detected in EventBridge </p>

 ### CI CD Driven Schema Updater
-You can find this solution in the [cicd-driven-solution](cicd-driven-solution/README.md) subdirectory
+You can find this solution in the [cicd-driven-solution](cicd-driven-solution/README.md) subdirectory.
+It uses GitHub Actions to demonstrate how this can be implemented within a CI CD pipeline.

 ## Stages of Event Evolution